dustyw0lf/linc/README.md

 - 3: Process attachment disabled entirely

 ### Process Dumpability
-A process must have the "dumpable" attribute set to true (which is the default for most user processes) so another process may be able to attach to it.
+A process must have the [dumpable](https://man7.org/linux/man-pages/man2/pr_set_dumpable.2const.html) attribute set to true (which is the default for most user processes) so another process may be able to attach to it.

 The current `ptrace_scope` can be checked using